Aharonov-Bohm effect in phase space: Quantum mechanics phase-space formulation

-As we had seen before, in order to satisfy the canonical commutation relations in phase space, the inner product should be modified.
-That new product is known as Moyal product.
-We can obtain it from the inverse Weyl transform of the product of operators in Hilbert space \cite{A.1.B.}
+To preserve the canonical commutation relations in phase space, we introduce the Moyal product.
+This product, derived from the inverse Weyl transform, not only ensures the consistency of commutation relations but also has a concise representation using "\textit{Bopp shifts}":